Fusion Food at Food Festivals:

 Street Food, Beverages and Tea at Food Festivals:

-, street food festivals are held.
+Indian street foods are a big draw too.
+In cities like Mumbai, street food festivals are held.
 Delicacies like pav bhaji, golgappe, chaat, sev puri, bhaaji and several other foods are being laid out in the stalls for the foodies to try them out.
 The appetizing aroma of these foods compels the visitors to taste them.
-Besides these, beverages also enjoy a special place in the Indian food culture
+Besides these, beverages also enjoy a special place in the Indian food culture.

 Cooking Guidelines at Food Festivals:

 Cooking guidelines which comprise of cooking tips, cooking apparatus, crockery and cooking books are also part of the Indian food festivals.
 These food fairs provide the apt platform for launching new cooking equipments or a food product.
 Prestigious companies from the Indian food industry take part in such events.
 Thus, apart from mirroring the culture and tradition, these Indian fairs are perfect for mixing pleasure and business.

 'The way to a man's heart is through his stomach' and, for years, Indian food festivals have won the hearts of millions of visitors.
 For the Indians, these provide a delightful opportunity to savour cuisines from different parts of the world.
 As far as the foreign visitors are concerned, the Indian food festivals introduce them to the native culture of the land.